 In our first case vomiting occurred one hour after a large meal and was followed by severe epigastric and retrosternal pain associated with dysphagia, which persisted for several days.
 Oesophagoscopy and barium swallow were diagnostic.
 In our second case there was no vomiting.
 Retrosternal pain occurred an hour after the last meal.
 In both cases there was a history of regurgitation of a small amount of red blood hours after the onset.
 The first case was correctly diagnosed.
 In the second case a diagnosis of myocardial infarction was made, despite the absence of supporting ECG and enzyme evidence and the presence of dysphagia and haematemesis.
 Spontaneous oesophageal perforation may be either complete (transmural) or incomplete (intramural/dissection).
 Vomiting is usually a prominent feature of the former variety.
-Constant retrosternal pain with severe dysphagia for liquids without clinical and radiological abnormalities (on the chest radio graph) are the hallmarks of the latter variety.
-It is important to make the distinction between the two types of oesophageal perforation because the treatment in the first is operative whereas in the latter it is conservative.
+Constant retrosternal pain with severe dysphagia for liquids without clinical and radiological abnormalities (on the chest radio $\frac{\omega}{c}$ graph) are the hallmarks of the latter variety.
+In is important to make the distinction between the two types of oesophageal perforation because the two types of oesopnagear perioration occause that treatment in the first is operative whereas in the latter it is conservative.